memaar92/transcendence/README.md

 # transcendence

-This is an reimagination of the classic Pong game.
+This is a reimagination of the classic Pong game.
 It was developed as part of the curriculum at 42.
 The project serves as a playground to explore frontend and backend integration, database handling, authentication, and secure communication.

 ## Features
 - Game Modes: Matchmaking system for online players, round-robin tournaments and local game support